Charles Russell Lowell

-Charles Russell Lowell III (January 2, 1835 – October 20, 1864) was a railroad executive, foundryman, and general in the Union Army during the American Civil War.
-He was mortally wounded at the Battle of Cedar Creek and was mourned by a number of leading generals.
+Charles Russell Lowell III (January 2, 1835 – October 20, 1864) was an American railroad executive and a Union Army general during the American Civil War.
+He was mortally wounded at the Battle of Cedar Creek.

 Early life

 Charles Russell Lowell III was born in Boston, Massachusetts on January 2, 1835.
 His mother, Anna Cabot Jackson, a daughter of Patrick Tracy Jackson, married Charles Russell Lowell, Jr., brother of Robert Traill Spence Lowell and James Russell Lowell.
 Charles Jr., Robert, and James were sons of Unitarian Minister Charles Lowell.
 Anna wrote verse and books on education.
 Lowell III graduated as the valedictorian from Harvard College in 1854, and worked in an iron mill in Trenton, New Jersey, for a few months in 1855.
 He spent two years abroad, and from 1858 to 1860 was local treasurer of the Burlington and Missouri River Railroad.
 In 1860, he took charge of the Mount Savage Iron Works in Cumberland, Maryland.